-Freeways generally provide high speed, high capacity inter-regional access.
-Their primary function is to move vehicles through or around the city; thus, there is no access to adjacent land, and limited access to arterial streets.
+Freeways generally provide high speed, high-capacity inter-regional access.
+Their primary function is to move vehicles through or around the City; thus, there is no access to adjacent land, and limited access to arterial streets.
 Freeways contain anywhere from four to 12 lanes with recommended design volumes from 80,000 to 210,000 vehicles per day.
+SR 60 is an east-west freeway containing 6 lanes.
+I-215, an 8 lane highway which runs north-west, borders the City, but is not within the City's boundaries.
 The City has no direct control over freeways as they are maintained by Caltrans and improvements are programmed through RCTC.